 Here $v_1$ and $v_2$ are unit tangent vectors at the base point $p$ and $w$ is a unit tangent vector at $-p$.
 This map is now easy to be seen to be homotopic to

 where $-v_2$ denotes the parallel transport of $v_2$ along any geodesic from $p$ to $-p$.
 By this description, it is now easy to construct a preimage of $x^2$ under $j^!$: consider the pullback $E$ of the product bundle $STS^n\times STS^n$ via the diagonal $S^n \to S^n\times S^n$.
-Then construct $F\colon E\to LS^n$ by defining $F(p,v_1,v_2)$ by the formula above (\ref{Formel}).
+Then construct $F\co E\to LS^n$ by defining $F(p,v_1,v_2)$ by the formula above (\ref{Formel}).
 This is obviously a preimage of $x^2$.
 Since $x^2$ is an additive generator of $H_{2n-2}(\Omega S^n)$ and $\Z\{v\}$ is the non-torsion part of $\HH_{2n-2}$, the class $[E,F]$ equals $v$ up to sign.

-By the Chas-Sullivan product we get now explicit generators for every class in $H_*(LM)$.
+By the Chas--Sullivan product, we get now explicit generators for every class in $H_*(LM)$.
 In particular every class in $H_*(LM)$ is represented by a manifold.

-\begin{remark}We could also have used the explicit generators to deduce the multiplicative structure of $H_*(LM)$ from the additive structure, without using the compatibility of the Chas-Sullivan product with the Serre spectral sequence. \end{remark}
+\begin{remark}We could also have used the explicit generators to deduce the multiplicative structure of $H_*(LM)$ from the additive structure, without using the compatibility of the Chas--Sullivan product with the Serre spectral sequence. \end{remark}

-\subsubsection{Projective Spaces}
+\subsubsection{Projective spaces}

-In \cite{CJY} the authors show that
+In \cite{cohen2003loop} the authors show that

 where $|w| = -1$, $|c|=-2$ and $|u| = 2n$.
-By the same methods one can show
+By the same methods, one can show

 with $|w| = -1$, $|c|=-4$ and $|u|=4n+2$.
 We will find explicit generators for these homology classes.
 In the following, $\mathbb{K}$ will stand for one of $\mathbb{C}$ or $\mathbb{H}$ and $d$ will be the $\mathbb{R}$-dimension of $\mathbb{K}$.